ctoriola/ncrypt2/README.md

 2. **Share**: Send the share ID to anyone you want to share the file with
 3. **Download**: Recipients enter the share ID to download the encrypted file
 4. **Decrypt**: Use the original passphrase to decrypt the file
+5. **Monitor**: Use the admin dashboard to track usage and manage files

 ## Quick Start